DEMCON/libstored/README.md

 This stack depends on your application.
 A few standard protocol layers are available, which allow to build a stack for lossless channels (stdio/TCP/some UART) and lossy channels (some UART/CAN).
-These stacks are configurable in having auto retransmit on packet loss, CRC, segmentation, buffering, MTU size, ASCII escaping and encapsulation.
+These stacks are configurable in having auto retransmit on packet loss, CRC-8/16, segmentation, buffering, MTU size, ASCII escaping and encapsulation.
 See also `examples/7_protocol`.

 To get a grasp about the protocol, I had a short chat with the `zmqserver` example using the `ed2.cli`.
 See the transcript below.
 Lines starting